 Did you know that the average Canadian consumer pays more than $200 in banking service fees per year?
 That is a small fortune.
 We will help you find chequing accounts with the best rewards and great no-fee options.
 Compare the top chequing accounts on the market and make an informed decision about which one is right for you.

 Whether you're looking for a no-frills account or one with all the bells and whistles, we've got you covered.
 The chequing account guide below explains how these accounts work and what to look for when choosing one.

 What is a chequing account?

 A chequing account is defined as a basic spending account that is accessible on a daily basis.
-It allows you to quickly purchase everyday items, pay bills, pay with a debit card and deposit cheques and cash.
-Employers using pay into your chequing account via direct deposit.
+It allows you to quickly purchase everyday items, pay bills, pay with a debit card, and deposit cheques and cash.
+Employers can pay into your chequing account via direct deposit.

 Canadian chequing account transactions are convenient.
 Money can be directly deposited into the account and withdrawn from it in a matter of minutes.

 Did you know you can open a chequing account in as little as 5 minutes with just a few documents in hand?
 We’ll walk you through it.